 An Introduction to MapReduce with Map Reduce Example

-Hadoop facilitates the processing of large datasets in a distributed manner and provides the foundation on which other services and applications can be built.
+Hadoop facilitates processing large datasets in a distributed manner and provides the foundation for building other services and applications.
 Map Reduce example and HDFS are the two main components of Hadoop.
 For a detailed look at HDFS, you can refer to this article: Working of Hadoop Distributed File System(HDFS).
 Hadoop MapReduce processes the massive amount of structured and unstructured data stored in HDFS.
 In this article, we will look at MapReduce’s architecture and workflow.
 We will also discuss some of the benefits and limitations of using Map Reduce.

 This article was published as a part of the Data Science Blogathon.